m-lab/website/_pages/bigquery_quickstart.md

 ### First, subscribe the Google account you wish to use to the [M-Lab Discuss group](https://groups.google.com/a/measurementlab.net/forum/#%21forum/discuss){:target="_blank"}.

-Members of this group are whitelisted to use the `measurement-lab` project in the Google Cloud Platform console or Google Cloud SDK so that queries charges are paid for by M-Lab.
+Members of this group are whitelisted to use the `measurement-lab` project in the Google Cloud Platform console or Google Cloud SDK so that query charges are paid for by M-Lab.

-### Next, download and install the [Google Cloud SDK](https://cloud.google.com/sdk/){:target="_blank"}
+### Next, download and install the [Google Cloud SDK](https://cloud.google.com/sdk/){:target="_blank"}.

 Use the installation and Quick Start instructions for your operating system.